The Finite State MAC with Cooperative Encoders and Delayed CSI: The Vector Gaussian FSM-MAC with Diagonal Channel Transfer Matrices, Conferencing and Delayed CSI

-where $\widetilde{\Sigma}(s,\tilde{s}_1)$ is a block matrix of the structure { { }} After some algebra it can be shown that: { { }} Substituting (\ref{vec_detR1}) along with (\ref{vec_hZ}) and (\ref{vec_hU}) into (\ref{vec_R1_ach}) and summing the mutual information terms over all state triplets $(S,\widetilde{S}_1,\widetilde{S}_2)=(s,\tilde{s}_1,\tilde{s}_2)$, we achieve the upper bound for $R_1$ in (\ref{mimo_R1_ub}).
+Substituting (\ref{vec_detR1}) along with (\ref{vec_hZ}), (\ref{vec_hU}) and (\ref{vec_entR1}) into (\ref{vec_R1_ach}) and summing the mutual information terms over all state triplets $(S,\tilde{S}_1,\tilde{S}_2)=(s,\tilde{s}_1,\tilde{s}_2)$ in (\ref{UB1}), we achieve the upper bound for $R_1$ conforming with (\ref{mimo_R1_ub}).
 In a similar manner, all other upper bounds can be shown to be achievable.
 This characterizes the maximization problem defining the capacity region for the diagonal vector Gaussian FSM-MAC with partially cooperative encoders and delayed CSI.
 Note that through this proof we have shown the optimality of the proper complex Gaussian multivariate input distribution for this model.
 We note that the problem of maximizing the achievable rate region obtained using the above steps is not convex since the argument of the logarithms involve products of the optimization variables (e.g., the product $P_{1,i}(\tilde{s}_1)\bar{\beta}_{1,i}(\tilde{s}_1)$ in (\ref{vec_detR1})).
 Thus, to convert it into a convex maximization problem we further substitute